 A direct comparison of these number will reveal the quantifiable impact that your existing PSA platform has made in recovering money that an organization had previously lost due to missing or improper tracking and invoicing.

-Calculating the Relationship Between Project Delivery and ROI
+Calculating the Relationship Between Project Delivery and Professional Services Automation ROI

 Projector leadership has often emphasized the ties between project delivery and growth, stating that “on time delivery, quality of work and referenceability are all performance indicators that, when in line with expectations, create a feedback loop fueling growth.”
 While determining the value of a PSA system in accelerating project delivery and improving quality does not have a concrete definition, a formula can be established to provide a ballpark estimate.